Sylvilagus palustris hefneri

-Sylvilagus palustris hefneri, also known as the Lower Keys marsh rabbit, is an endangered subspecies of marsh rabbit named after Playboy founder Hugh Hefner.
+Sylvilagus palustris hefneri, also known commonly as the Lower Keys marsh rabbit, is an endangered subspecies of marsh rabbit in the family Leporidae.
+The subspecies is named after Playboy founder Hugh Hefner.

-General
+Conservation status

-Sylvilagus palustris hefneri was federally recognized as an endangered species on June 21, 1990.
-The urbanized Florida Keys have left the rabbits with a very small home range, making them more vulnerable to threats such as pollution, vehicular road kill, and predation by stray cats.
+S. p. hefneri was federally recognized as an "endangered species" on June 21, 1990.
+It is affected by destruction to its habitat.
+The urbanized Florida Keys have left the rabbit with a very small home range, making it more vulnerable to threats such as pollution, vehicular road kill, and predation by stray cats.
 Forys and Humphrey (1999) predicted a gradual decline in S. p. hefneri abundance and extinction within 50 years (of 1995).
 The Lower Keys marsh rabbit population is estimated to contain approximately 150 individuals.
 In 2008, LaFever et al. performed viability assays to determine current extinction rates.
-They predicted extinction within 10 years if action is not taken immediately.
+They predicted extinction within ten years if action is not taken immediately.
 They recommend urgent management of predatory stray cats, and restoration of marshes as possible solutions to reduce the extinction rate of S. p. hefneri.

-Phylogeny
+Taxonomy and etymology

-The subspecies was first described in a publication in the Journal of Mammalogy in 1984 by James D. Lazell Jr, after his research was funded in part by a generous contribution from the Playboy Corporation.
-The Lower Keys marsh rabbit was then named in honor of Hugh M. Hefner in recognition of the financial support received by his corporation.
+The subspecies S. p. hefneri was first described in a publication in the Journal of Mammalogy in 1984 by James D. Lazell Jr, after his research was funded in part by a generous contribution from the Playboy Corporation.
+The Lower Keys marsh rabbit was at that time named in honor of Hugh M. Hefner in recognition of the financial support received by his corporation.